mer-hybris/hadk.sailfishos.org/subsystems.rst

 You can also use any conf file by specifying it on the commandline.

-For hybris based platforms, this will be sensord-hybris.conf, and most likely will not have to be modified. https://git.merproject.org/mer-core/sensorfw/blob/master/config/sensord-hybris.conf Place this file under ``$ANDROID_ROOT/hybris/droid-configs/sparse/etc/sensorfw/primaryuse.conf``
+For hybris based platforms, this will be sensord-hybris.conf, and most likely will not have to be modified.
+A copy of this file is already among default configs: https://git.merproject.org/mer-core/sensorfw/blob/master/config/sensord-hybris.conf If you do make modifications to it, add the file under ``$ANDROID_ROOT/hybris/droid-configs/sparse/etc/sensorfw/primaryuse.conf``

 There are already a few device specific conf files to look at if the device needs